mschnaars/mschnaars.github.io/pages/avalon6/adding_content/avalon6_using_batch_ingest.md

 ## Creating a Basic Manifest File

 1. Open the Manifest File that will list the metadata for the Content Files.
-2. Enter a reference name for the batch in Column A Row 1; this field is only for reference and should be convenient or descriptive.
+2. Enter a reference name for the batch in Column A Row 1; this field is only for reference and should be memorable or descriptive.
 3. Enter the email address/username of the batch submitter in Column B Row 1; this name must match an existing manager, editor, or depositor for the collection.
 4. Row 2 specifies potential metadata fields for each Item; if a field should be multi-valued (e.g. more than one subject, language, or Content file) duplicate the column using the same header.
 5. Enter data for a single Item beginning in Row 3.
 The minimum required fields for each item include: